Pondy Bazaar: Restaurants

 Ambica Apppalam Depot which stocks wide varieties of Masalas and Appalams (Papads) is also located in a street perpendicular to Pondy Bazaar.

 Hotels

 At the eastern edge of Pondy Bazaar, two major star hotels are located: Grand Chennai by GRT Hotels and Residency Towers.

 Temples

 Tirumala Tirupati Devastanam, located near Venkatnaraya Road (T. Nagar), is a temple of Lord Balaji.
 Mupathamman Temple, located near Duraiswamy Bridge, is a temple for Mariamman.

 Schools

-Ramakrishan Mission School and a hostel are opposite Panagal Park and near the T. Nagar bus stand and Habibullah Road.
-Holy Angels Girls School is nearby.
-Shrine Vailankanni Senior Secondary School is a school on Dhandapani Street, with classes from lkg to eleventh standard.
+Ramakrishan Mission School and a hostel, the Sarada Vidyalaya, a school for girls are opposite Panagal Park.
+Ramakrishna Mission Schools are situated in Burkit Road and in Dandapani Street near the T. Nagar bus stand and Habibullah Road, around a km away.
+Holy Angels Girls School is along the pedestrian plaza.
+Shrine Vailankanni Senior Secondary School is a school in Dhandapani Street, with classes from kindergarten to twelfth standard.